tesserato/thesis/Papers/02_Sound_Representation/count.md

-\documentclass{article}
-\usepackage{lmodern} % Latin Modern Font
-\usepackage[T1]{fontenc}
-\usepackage{amsfonts} % \mathbb
-\usepackage[margin=0.5in]{geometry}
-\usepackage[utf8]{inputenc}
-\usepackage{graphicx}
-% \graphicspath{{images/}}
-\usepackage[backend=biber]{biblatex}
-\usepackage{amsmath}
-\usepackage[makeroom]{cancel}

-% \usepackage{auto-pst-pdf}

-% \usepackage{hyperref}
-% \usepackage{hypcap}
-% \DeclareMathOperator{\sign}{sign}
-% \hypersetup{
-%   colorlinks=true,
-%   allcolors=black,
-%   pdfauthor={Carlos Henrique Tarjano Santos},
-%   pdftitle={Robust Digital Envelope Estimation Via Geometric Properties of an Arbitrary Real Signal}
-% }

-\bibliography{bibli}

-\usepackage{authblk}
-\title{Robust Digital Envelope Estimation Via Geometric Properties of an Arbitrary Real Signal}
-\author[1]{Carlos Henrique Tarjano Santos}
-\author[2]{Valdecy Pereira}
-\affil[1]{(corresponding author, carlostarjano@id.uff.br) Department of Production Engineering, Universidade Federal Fluminense, Rua Passo da Pátria, 156, Campus Praia Vermelha, Bloco D - sala 309, São Domingos, Niterói, RJ, Brasil, CEP: 24.210-240}
-\affil[2]{Department of Production Engineering, Universidade Federal Fluminense, Rua Passo da Pátria, 156, Campus Praia Vermelha, Bloco D - sala 309, São Domingos, Niterói, RJ, Brasil, CEP: 24.210-240}

-\begin{document}

-\maketitle

-\begin{abstract}

-\end{abstract}

-{\bf Keywords:} DSP, alpha-shapes, envelope detection, discrete curvature estimation

-\section{Introduction}

-We aim to exploit redundancies in the constitution of a discrete sound wave to formulate an alternative, more compact and thus easier to analyse, representation.
-Implicit in this affirmation is the somewhat loose assumption that the wave considered is reasonably well behaved, in the sense that redundancies exist to be identified.
-In contrast with \textcite{2019TarjanoNeuro}, we don't require the signal to be strictly harmonic.

-We aim in providing a method that, with minimal manual interference, is able to reduce a digital wave to a more compact and meaningful representation.

 \section{Methodology}
 Conceptually, one can think of the procedure here presented as a way to represent discrete, pitched, signal with a set of 3 tuples.
 Those tuples are composed, to describe them loosely, of a polynomial description of the envelope of the signal, that dictates the outer shape of the wave, or the volume of the sound as a function of time; another polynomial description, but this time for the (pseudo)-cycles of the wave, meant to represent the shape of each pseudo cycle of the signal, and a description of the beginning of each said pseudo cycle, and thus the end of the preceding one.

 This aids in putting in perspective the broad strokes of the algorithm.

-\subsection{Pseudo Cycles}

-This work proposes the pseudo cycle as the building block of a discrete wave, assuming its parametric shape to be constant throughout the space of the digital signal; in order words, the adjective pseudo is used because the two other descriptions of the wave, namely, the envelope and the length of the pseudo cycles act into the pseudo cycles shape itself, changing it in function of the time.

-This is a simplification, as many factors are known to influence the shape of the wave, as is the case of the decaying high frequencies in a rigid string, for example. % TODO Those factors will be eventually accounted for

 Using the algorithm presented in \textcite{2020TarjanoRobust} one can identify the frontiers, both positive and negative, of a digital signal: Those are, ideally, respectively composed of the maxima and minima of each pseudo-cycle of a discrete signal.